Trump officials focused on how, and not whether, schools reopen

 The CDC says many kids also rely on schools for their meals, mental-health care and other services.

 The documents touch on proper ventilation and how to space students out to maintain social distancing.
+It encourages hand-washing and says face masks should be worn “as feasible, and are most essential in times when physical distancing is difficult.”

+Schools should disinfect frequently touched surfaces and post signs that remind students and staff of social distancing rules.
+Any students or teachers who appear sick, or may have come in contact with someone infected by the coronavirus, should remain home.

-They also say schools should consider the use of cohorting, or “pods,” in which the same group of students and teachers are kept together to minimize the chances of exposure to the virus.
+The CDC also says schools should consider the use of cohorting, or “pods,” in which the same group of students and teachers are kept together to minimize the chances of exposure to the virus.

 “Strategies that keep smaller groups of students together can also help limit the impact of COVID-19 cases when they do occur in a school,” the CDC says.
 “If a student, teacher, or staff member tests positive for [the coronvirus], those in the same cohort/group should also be tested and remain at home until receiving a negative test result or quarantine.”